api0cradle/UltimateAppLockerByPassList/README.md

 For details on how I verified and how to create the default rules you can check my blog: https://oddvar.moe/2017/12/13/applocker-case-study-how-insecure-is-it-really-part-1/

+## BLOCK RULES
+The rules can be found in the [AppLocker-BlockPolicies](AppLocker-BlockPolicies folder).

 Please contribute and do point out errors or resources I have forgotten.